lohith1392/file_validator/README.md

-# File Vlaidation Example in Django
+# File Validation Example in Django